awsdocs/aws-cdk-guide/v2/parameters.md

 When deploying the AWS CloudFormation template using the AWS CDK Toolkit, you provide the parameter values on the command line\.
 If you deploy the template through the AWS CloudFormation console, you are prompted for the parameter values\.

 In general, we recommend against using AWS CloudFormation parameters with the AWS CDK\.
-Unlike [context values](context.md) or environment variables, the usual way to pass values into your AWS CDK apps without hard\-coding them, parameter values are not available at synthesis time, and thus cannot be easily used in other parts of your AWS CDK app, particularly for control flow\.
+The usual ways to pass values into AWS CDK apps are [context values](context.md) and environment variables\.
+Because they are not available at synthesis time, parameter values cannot be easily used for flow control and other purposes in your CDK app\.

 **Note**
 To do control flow with parameters, you can use [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnCondition.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnCondition.html) constructs, although this is awkward compared to native `if` statements\.

 Using parameters requires you to be mindful of how the code you're writing behaves at deployment time, as well as at synthesis time\.
 This makes it harder to understand and reason about your AWS CDK application, in many cases for little benefit\.

-It is better, again in general, to have your CDK app accept any necessary information from the user and use it directly to declare constructs in your CDK app\.
+It is better, again in general, to have your CDK app accept any necessary information in some well\-defined way and use it directly to declare constructs in your CDK app\.
 An ideal AWS CDK\-generated AWS CloudFormation template is concrete, with no values remaining to be specified at deployment time\.

 There are, however, use cases to which AWS CloudFormation parameters are uniquely suited\.
 If you have separate teams defining and deploying infrastructure, for example, you can use parameters to make the generated templates more widely useful\.
 Additionally, the AWS CDK's support for AWS CloudFormation parameters lets you use the AWS CDK with AWS services that use AWS CloudFormation templates \(such as AWS Service Catalog\), which use parameters to configure the template being deployed\.